P.A.F. (pickup)

-A P.A.F., or simply PAF ("Patent Applied For"), is an early model of the humbucker guitar pickup invented by Seth Lover in 1955.
-Gibson began use of the PAF on higher-model guitars in late 1956 and stopped in late 1962.
-They were replaced by the Patent Number (Pat No) pickup, essentially a refined version of the PAF.
+A P.A.F., or simply PAF ("Patent Applied For"), is an early model of the humbucker guitar pickup invented by Seth Lover in 1955, so named for the "Patent Applied For" decal placed on the baseplate of each pickup.
+Gibson used the P.A.F. on guitars from late 1956 until late 1962, long after the patent was granted.
+They were replaced by the Patent Number (Pat No) pickup, essentially a refined version of the P.A.F.
 These were in turn replaced by "T-Top" humbuckers in 1967, and production ended in 1975.
-Though it is commonly mistaken as the first humbucker pickup, the PAF was the first humbucker to gain widespread use and notoriety.
-The PAF is an essential tonal characteristic of the now-famous 1957–1960 Gibson Les Paul Standard guitars, and pickups of this type have gained a large following.
+Though it was not the first humbucking pickup ever, it was the first to gain widespread use, as the P.A.F.'s hum-free signal, tonal clarity, and touch sensitivity when paired with overdriven amplifiers made the pickups popular with rock and blues guitarists.
+The P.A.F. is an essential tonal characteristic of the now-famous 1957–1960 Gibson Les Paul Standard guitars, and pickups of this type have gained a large following.

 History

 Development

 In the mid-1950s Gibson looked to create a new guitar pickup different from existing popular single coil designs.
 Gibson had already developed the Charlie Christian pickup and P-90 in the 1930s and 40s; however, these designs—like competitor Fender's single-coil pickups—were fraught with inherent 60-cycle hum sound interference.

-Engineer and Gibson employee Seth Lover spent much of 1954 working on a noise-cancelling or "hum-bucking" guitar pickup design.
+Engineer and Gibson employee Seth Lover had developed a hum-canceling circuit for amplifier power supplies and suspected the same concept could be applied to guitar pickups.
+Ted McCarty authorized the project and Lover spent much of 1954 working on this noise-cancelling or "hum-bucking" pickup design.
 By early 1955, the design was completed.
-It was given the part code P-490.
-In June 1955, Lover and Gibson filed a joint patent for the pickup design.
+Rather than routing two single coil pickups in parallel, Lover had "routed two coils with opposite wind and polarity together in series, which caused each coil to cancel out the other’s hum."
+The design was given the part code P-490 and in June 1955, Lover and Gibson filed a joint patent.
 The original design called explicitly for Alnico 5 magnets, but early examples can be Alnico 2, Alnico 3, or Alnico 5.

+Around the same time Lover was developing his P.A.F., Ray Butts was working on his own humbucker, the Filter'Tron, which would be adopted by Gretsch.
+In 1956, McCarty threatened legal action over design similarities between the P.A.F. and Filter'Tron upon learning that Chet Atkins was already performing with Butts' pickups.
+Butts, however, claimed to have created his humbucker first and no legal action was ever taken, with Gibson and Gretsch mutually agreeing Lover and Butts had arrived at their designs independently and at the same time.